 Baby Nursing Pillows

-Using a pillow while nursing is a life-saver!
+These are quite different pillows, made for parents!
+Using a pillow while nursing (or even just while holding baby) is a life-saver!
 It saves your wrist with support and makes it so much easier in those early days.
-When baby is older and can support his own head, it helps to have your hands free, especially if you have a toddler.
-I used to read to one and nurse the other.
+When baby is older and can support his own head, it helps to allow more freedom of your hands too.
+When mine were little, I used to read to one and nurse the other while using a nursing pillow.

 I used a Boppy for both of my children, but I saw this Leachco Cuddle-U Nursing Pillow and thought it looked really cool and the reviews were really good!
 I have also heard good things about the My Brest Friend Pillow.